cif/firebase-redux/README.md

 ## React / Redux Firebase Demo

 ### Get Started
-Make project directory (or cheat and clone repo)
+Make a new project directory (or cheat and clone [the repo](https://github.com/cif/firebase-redux))

 `npm init`

+Next, let's install the modules.
+I could have used one of now thousands of ES6 dev boilerplates however, I feel that as front end engineers we should start from scratch at least a few times each year.
+Otherwise you'll end up with a bloated thing that feels more like a framework than a library and `yarn` or `npm i` takes 10 minutes.

 ### Webpack
 `npm i webpack webpack-dev-server --save-dev`